 What types of printers are available today?

-There are many different types of printers available today, including laser printers, inkjet printers, 3D printers, wireless printers, all-in-one printers, thermal printers, and more.
+Many different types of printers are available today, including laser printers, inkjet printers, 3D printers, wireless printers, all-in-one printers, thermal printers, and more.

 What’s different about inkjet printing?